 Learning looks different across the globe.
 The needs and resources of nations dictate the educational environment making it hard to say what’s really working.
 We know some philosophies and techniques work well in American schools while others are thought to be out-of-date.

-Societal demands on schools have changed in the past 40 years and the model that once pumped out cookie-cutter graduates has been replaced.
+Societal demands on schools have changed in the past 40 years, and the model that once pumped out cookie-cutter graduates has been replaced.
 Schools that thrive are adopting a holistic approach to learning, where decision-makers look at who learners really are, and what, and how kids learn.
-With new vision, schools are even changing what classrooms look like and utilize blended and virtual classrooms to meet new learning expectations.
+With a new vision, schools are even changing what classrooms look like and utilize blended and virtual classes to meet new learning expectations.

 Educators at all levels of schooling are looking more broadly at the importance of teaching with a higher purpose, raising the bar on achievement to include skills that transcend the curriculum.
 These skills/goals -called BHAGs by some (Big-Hairy-Audacious-Goals) help educators remember that K-12 education should develop young minds so they might create, and improve upon society.